-A second extension which we intend to study is a variation of the first identity.
-This new identity, which we refer to as the dual identity, uses the fact that the embedding of $\Sp_m(\BA)\times \Sp_{2ni+m}(\BA)$ inside $Sp_{2n(m+i)}(\BA)$ given by $t(g,h)$ is not symmetric with respect to $g$ and $h$.
+A second extension, which we intend to study, is a variation of the first identity.
+This new identity, which we refer to as the dual identity, uses the fact that the embedding of $\Sp_m(\BA)\times \Sp_{2ni+m}(\BA)$, inside $Sp_{2n(m+i)}(\BA)$, given by $t(g,h)$, is not symmetric with respect to $g$ and $h$.
 We give some details in the case when $i=1$.
-Instead of starting with a Fourier coefficient corresponding to the unipotent orbit $((2n-1)^m,1^{2n+m})$ of the group $Sp_{2n(m+1)}$, we start with a Fourier coefficient corresponding to the orbit $((2n-1)^{2n+m},1^m)$ of the group $Sp_{2n(2n+m-1)}$.
+Instead of starting with a Fourier coefficient corresponding to the unipotent orbit $((2n-1)^m,1^{2n+m})$ of the group $\Sp_{2n(m+1)}$, we start with a Fourier coefficient corresponding to the orbit $((2n-1)^{2n+m},1^m)$ of the group $\Sp_{2n(2n+m-1)}$.
 Recall that $m$ is an even number.
-In both cases the stabilizer contains the same group $\Sp_m(\BA)\times \Sp_{2n+m}(\BA)$.
+In both cases, the stabilizer contains the same group $\Sp_m(\BA)\times \Sp_{2n+m}(\BA)$.
 However, for $g\in \Sp_m(\BA)$, and $h\in \Sp_{2n+m}(\BA)$, the embedding now is given by $t(h,g)$.
-As in equation \eqref{0.001} we can form the Fourier coefficient
+As in equation \eqref{0.001}, we can form the Fourier coefficient

-Here $U$ is a certain unipotent subgroup of $Sp_{2n(2n+m-i)}$, and $\psi_H$ is a character of $U({\BA})$.
-Pairing this Fourier coefficient against a function $\varphi_\sigma(g)$ as above, we obtain the identity
+Here, $U$ is a certain unipotent subgroup of $\Sp_{2n(2n+m-i)}$, and $\psi_H$ is a character of $U({\BA})$.
+Pairing this Fourier coefficient against a function $\varphi_\sigma(g)$, as above, we obtain the identity

 In other words, we expect two different ways to obtain the {\sl same} Eisenstein series $\mathcal{E}(f_{\Delta(\tau,m+1),s},\varphi_\sigma)$.
-First by using Theorem A, and the second by interchanging the roles of $g$ and $h$ and forming a similar construction.
+The first is by using Theorem A, and the second is by interchanging the roles of $g$ and $h$, and then forming a similar construction.